mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 In Turing machines, the standard convention is that the head reads the current symbol, then writes a new symbol, and finally moves.
 This is known as the "read-write-move" sequence for each step of the computation.

-Now we will define a function for running steps(iterations) that follows "read-write-move" algoritm, to be able to understand arguments and parameters.
+Now we will define a function for running steps(iterations) that follows "read-write-move" algoritm, to be able to understand arguments and return parameters.
 I will explain the logic flow.

 - Take current state, accept state and reject state
 - If current state is accept state or reject state, we return current state and halt
-- Take the tape(it is long text), take the position
+- Take the tape(it is long text), take the position of the tape
 - We use pos to determine if we are inside of the tape, we take read the symbol from the tape.
-If outside of tape, we read the symbol as blank.
+If outside of tape, we read the symbol as blank so we need to know what blank symbol is.
 Remember string indices start from 1 in SQL
-- Query transition rule that matches our current_state and read symbol from tape
+- Query existing transition rule that matches our current state and read symbol from tape
 - If transition rule is not found, return halted as true
-- Write the new symbol(indicated from transition rule) to the tape
+- Write the new symbol, which is indicated in the transition rule, to the tape
-- Increment or decrement the position according to move direction(indicated from transition rule)
+- Increment or decrement the position according to move direction (which is also indicated in the transition rule)
-- Finally, return new state and the modified tape and new position and halted status
+- Finally, return new state, the modified tape, the new position and the halted status

-The reason why we use a function over procedure is obvious one, we need to return halted status and others since they will be used in a loop to determine the halting point.
+The reason why we use a function over procedure is obvious one, we need to return halted status and other return parameters since they will be used in a loop to determine the halting point.

 ```sql
 -- run_step executes a single step of machine